 Apart from regular side-shooting you should also wind the growing plant around the twine or tie onto canes if that is your training method.

 The lower leaves of the plants should be removed as soon as they start to discolour.
-There will be a much improved air circulation around the plants and they will thank you with much healthier growth.
+There will be a much improved air circulation

 It is important to harvest your tomatoes regularly – at least once a week – otherwise the fruit becomes over-ripe and rots or splits.
 You can expect to get a regular supply of tomatoes until the end of October and in some year right into November.

 Unfortunately Tomato – Sweet Aperitif can be affected by a whole range of pests, diseases and disorders.